vinayyadav3016/vinayyadav3016.github.io/pages/CV/workex.md

       <tbody>
         <tr>
           <td class="left">July 2014 - current</td>
           <td class="right">Opera Solutions is Big Data company which based on USA.
 Right after my graduation, I started worling at Opera.
 Here I have developed a Merchant Matching Tool (MMT) for a client using Fuzzy String Matching and <a href="http://lucene.apache.org/core/" target="_blank">Lucene</a> text processing library written in Java.
 The desinged tool improved matching accuracy to 77% from 56%.
-I also automated the whole Extraction, Transport & Loading (ELT) process and  result generation process.<br></br><a href="http://www.operasolutions.com/" target="_blank">www.operasolutions.com</a>
+I also automated the whole Extraction, Transport & Loading (ELT) process and  result generation process.
+I am also part of Sentinel Seach Engine team which is a database search engine.
+Other than search engines, I have worked on Gaussian Missing Data model for forcasting footfall at future clinic/store loctions.
+I have also worked on Neural Network for detecting fraudent merchant.<br></br><a href="http://www.operasolutions.com/" target="_blank">www.operasolutions.com</a>
           </td>
         </tr>
       </tbody>